skatejs/skatejs/README.md

 var myWrappedComponent = skate.template.html.wrap(myComponent);
 ```

-Once wrapped, you can work with it like a normal element.
+Once wrapped, you work with the wrapper just like a normal element.
 For example, if you wanted to add a third paragraph, all you'd need to do is:

 ```js
 var thirdParagraph = document.createElement('p');